-The transmitter can also be powered using NiMH D-cells batteries or by the optional transmitter Li-Ion rechargeable battery pack
+Both the locator and transmitter can also be powered using good quality rechargeable D-cell NiMH batteries or the optional accessory Li-lon rechargeable battery packs.
 It's important to set the correct battery chemistry in the locator to optimize performance, see Section 4.5

 Transmitters can also be powered using optional accessory mains or vehicle power adapters.
+Refer to section 10.11 for more information.